dw974/MyCoV/README.md

 To interpret this:

-"query": the name of the sequence in the query fasta file "best_hit": the sequence that showed the closest identity in the reference database "predicted_subgenus": the subgenus to which the best_hit sequence was assigned in the phylogenetic analyses in our paper.
+"query": the name of the sequence in the query fasta file.

+"best_hit": the sequence that showed the closest identity in the reference database.

+"predicted_subgenus": the subgenus to which the best_hit sequence was assigned in the phylogenetic analyses in our paper.

 "predicted_genus": the genus to which the best_hit sequence was assigned in the phylogenetic analyses in our paper.

 "posterior_probability": the proportion of trees in our bayesian inference in which the best_hit sequence clustered in the same group as the corresponding subgenus holotype sequence.

 "pairwise_identity": pairwise identity between the query sequence and the bet_hit sequence in the reference database.

 "recombination": Whether the best_hit sequence also had a sequence in the spike region that gave a different classification result due to recombination.